ShaneTremel/Fantasy-Overwatch/README.md

 + Menus made with GUI
 + Adding an option to login as a mod or a user (mod could change scores, I would also add a scoring system if I did this, this would make the app actually functional) use hashing for password
 + add a cpu that auto drafts a team
-+ game class that simulates a game (give each play random # of points using the scoring system, user should be able to see all the stats for each player)
++ game class that simulates a game (give each play random # of points using the scoring system, user should be able to see all the stats for each player), could also add a game interface to make this easier...